-These services must be provided in the ADHC facility that has been selected by the recipient.
+These services must be provided in the ADHC center that has been selected by the recipient.

-ADHC services may be provided no more than 10 hours per day and no more than 50 hours per week.
+ADHC services may be provided no more than 10 hours per day and no more than 50 hours per week (exclusive of transportation time to and from the ADHC center).